 During the luncheon, the current group of scholars debated hot topics and fielded questions from the audience which helped showcase their talents.
 The success of this activity definitely helped to further the position of the GO Scholars Institute as a strong entity for talent development in agronomy, crop and soil sciences.

 The goal of the program is to increase the enrollment of students into agronomy, crop or soil science-related programs at the college and university level where they will eventually become the next generation of leaders in the profession.
-If you are interested in getting involved as a scholar or mentor, please contact Emily Fuger, Membership Representative - Student & Early Career Activities at email@example.com
+If you are interested in getting involved as a scholar or mentor, please contact Rachel Leege, Manager of Student and Early Career Programs at email@example.com